arkency/posts/posts/2017-10-02-could-we-drop-symbols-from-ruby.md

 would also be true.

-The difference could be that `Symbol#to_s` would be re-defined to return new, identical, unfrozen String instead of the same one.
+The difference could be that `Symbol#to_s` would be redefined to return new, identical, unfrozen String instead of the same one.

 So maybe something like that.